Sam Ryder: 2020–2022: TikTok and Eurovision

+2022–2024: There's Nothing but Space, Man!

-On 9 December, his debut studio album There's Nothing but Space, Man! was released.
+On 9 December 2022, his debut studio album There's Nothing but Space, Man! was released.
 The album debuted atop of the UK Albums Chart, making Ryder the first British male solo artist to debut at number one with their first record in over three years, and the first solo artist to debut at number one with their first full-length release since Olivia Rodrigo's Sour (2021).
 In the same month, Ryder also performed at the Royal Variety Show.
-On 22 November, Ryder announced a special New Year’s Eve show, which aired on BBC One and iPlayer, titled Sam Ryder Rocks New Year’s Eve, on 31 December 2022 and 1 January 2023.
+On 22 November, Ryder announced a special New Year's Eve show, which aired on BBC One and iPlayer, titled Sam Ryder Rocks New Year's Eve, on 31 December 2022 and 1 January 2023.
 He was joined by guest musicians, including Melanie C, Sigrid and Justin Hawkins.

 In January 2023, Ryder was nominated for Best New Artist at the 2023 Brit Awards, becoming the first Eurovision act to be nominated in this category.
 In the same month he voiced the character of Brian in Messy Goes to OKIDO, a British television series aired on CBeebies.
 In February 2023, Ryder performed a cover version of "I'm Good (Blue)" alongside Guetta at the Brit Awards 2023.
-In March 2023, he released a cover version of "You Got the Love" in partnership for Matalan spring brand campaign.
+In March 2023, he released a cover version of "You Got the Love" in partnership with Matalan for its spring brand campaign.
+In the same month, Ryder's jumpsuit that he wore during his Eurovision performance in 2022 was displayed in Liverpool, ahead of the city hosting the 2023 contest in May.
+He was also nominated for the Rising Star award at the 2023 Global Awards.
+In April, Ryder in his first brand collaboration on a TV advert was featured in a TV and social campaign with Vodafone.
+He was announced as the company's new ambassador.